Mahin556/Linux/login.defs.md

 The **`/etc/login.defs`** file is part of the **shadow password suite** and defines **site-specific configuration** for user account management, password aging, UID/GID ranges, and other account-related parameters.
 It’s a **text file** and typically required for smooth system operations.

+The /etc/login.defs file controls default values for newly created users.
+Changes here do not affect existing users.

 * **Location:** `/etc/login.defs`
 * **Purpose:** Configure defaults for user creation, login, and password policies.
 * **Format:**